Responsible pet adoption during the holidays and around special occasions can be summed up very simply: pets are not presents.

 Why pets end up in shelters

 There are many reasons pets are relinquished to shelters, but chief among them is that their owners are no longer able to afford them.
-Due to the ongoing weak economy, dogs and cats are being surrendered in record numbers across the country, including many senior pets who have known only one family their entire lives.

 - Make a donation to your local shelter, rescue, humane society or SPCA; in most cases it is tax deductible.